-What flavor(s) are used in the formulation?
+What flavor(s) can be used in the formulation?

 When used to replace or reduce traditional dairy, eggs or oil, it has the capability to perform as well or better than its fresh counterparts and eliminates many of the drawbacks of using fresh ingredients.
-Because of its long shelf life under a range of conditions, food manufacturers do not need to be worried about price volatility, refrigeration, spoilage and quality control.
+Because of its long shelf life under a range of conditions, food manufacturers do not need to worry about price volatility, refrigeration, spoilage and quality control.

-5. What types of food processing equipment does Grande Bravo work in?
+9. What types of food processing equipment does Grande Bravo work in?